-Pittsburgh, PA • Founded: 2015 • Time on Report: 1 Month Contact: Meg Bernard, Vice President of Development, meg@412foodrescue.org 412 Food Rescue was founded in 2015 as a direct response to the disconnect between the almost 40% of food that is wasted and the 1 in 8 U.S. households that are food insecure.
+Pittsburgh, PA • Founded: 2015 • Time on Report: 2 Months Contact: Meg Bernard, Vice President of Development, meg@412foodrescue.org

+412 Food Rescue was founded in 2015 as a direct response to the disconnect between the almost 40% of food that is wasted and the 1 in 8 U.S. households that are food insecure.
 Their mission is to prevent perfectly good food from entering the waste stream by redirecting it to community organizations serving those who are in poverty and experiencing food insecurity.
 To facilitate these efforts, they built Food Rescue Hero, a technology platform that mobilizes volunteers who use their smartphones and vehicles to deliver rescued food directly to homes and nonprofits where people who are experiencing food insecurity already are.
 412 Food Rescue serves as a national model for their growing 25 Food Rescue Hero partner cities with food recovery organizations using their technology platform.
 They have a goal of expanding the Food Rescue Hero network to 100 cities by 2030.

+Financial and Fundraising Details

+Current Annual budget: USD \$3,900,000

+Ask Amount: USD \$3,260,000

-Financial and Fundraising Details Current Annual budget: USD \$3,900,000 Org Type: Nonprofit Ask Amount: USD \$3,260,000 Timeline: December 2023 Use of Funds: Project- or Program-specific purposes, General operations/ unrestricted Use of Funds Description: Since its founding in 2015, their movement has diverted 100 million pounds of perfectly good food from landfills and mitigated 54.3 million pounds of CO2 emissions.
-As our network continues to grow, our goal is to scale food recovery in 100 cities by 2030-measurably supporting the United Nations Sustainable Development Goals 2, 12 and 13.
+Org Type: Nonprofit

+Timeline: December 2023

+Use of Funds: Project- or Program-specific purposes, General operations/ unrestricted

+Use of Funds Description: Since its founding in 2015, their movement has diverted 100 million pounds of perfectly good food from landfills and mitigated 54.3 million pounds of CO2 emissions.
+As their network continues to grow, their goal is to scale food recovery in 100 cities by 2030-measurably supporting the United Nations Sustainable Development Goals 2, 12 and 13.

 Capital Type: Grants

-Baltimore, MD • Founded: 2018 • Time on Report: 1 Month Contact: Christopher Dipnarine, Executive Director, wecare@4mycity.us 4MyCiTy Inc's focus is on the importance of environmental sustainability.
+REFED CATALYTIC GRANT FUND RUNNER UP Baltimore, MD • Founded: 2018 • Time on Report: 2 Months Contact: Christopher Dipnarine, Executive Director, wecare@4mycity.us 4MyCiTy Inc's focus is on the importance of environmental sustainability.
 Primarily the sustainable management of food in relation to reducing organic waste.
-Their program limits the harmful effects caused by organic waste on their environment while improving food security for families within our communities.
-Financial and Fundraising Details Current Annual Budget: USD \$1,714,399 Org Type: Nonprofit

-Ask Amount: USD \$2,000,000 Timeline: December 2023 Use of Funds: This additional funding helps to continue their work and expand operations.
+Their program limits the harmful effects caused by organic waste on their environment while improving food security for families within their communities.
+Financial and Fundraising Details Current Annual Budget: USD \$1,714,399 Org Type: Nonprofit Ask Amount: USD \$2,000,000 Timeline: December 2023 Use of Funds: This additional funding helps to continue their work and expand operations.
 Capital Type: Senior and Subordinated Debt, PRIs, Grants, Guarantees / letters of credit Expected Impact of Funding: With this additional funding, they will be able to process up to 20,000 pounds of food waste daily, to convert over 5.2 Million pounds of food waste into a usable soil in 1 year.

+Butte County, CA • Founded: 2022 • Time on Report: 2 Months Contact: Sheila McQuaid, Program Manager, smcquaid@csuchico.edu

 530 Food Rescue is an edible food recovery organization in Butte County CA. They provide transportation of food donations from food businesses to nonprofits by mobilizing volunteers with their custom app built by Food Rescue Hero.

+Financial and Fundraising Details

+Current Annual Budget: USD \$100,000

+Ask Amount: USD \$150,000

-Financial and Fundraising Details Current Annual Budget: USD \$100,000 Org Type: Nonprofit Ask Amount: USD \$150,000 Timeline: July 2023 Use of Funds: 1st year data 2022: • Food rescued & redistributed: 94,032 pounds • Total Rescues: 597 • Food donors: 42 • Nonprofits/housing orgs: 29 • Active volunteers: 63 2nd year goals 2023: • Food rescued & redistributed: 250,000 pounds • Total Rescues: 1500 • Food donors: 80 • Nonprofits/housing orgs: 60 • Active volunteers: 150 Capital Type: PRIs, Grants
+Org Type: Nonprofit

+Timeline: July 2023

+Use of Funds: 1st year data 2022: • Food rescued & redistributed: 94,032 pounds • Total Rescues: 597 • Food donors: 42 • Nonprofits/housing orgs: 29 • Active volunteers: 63 2nd year goals 2023: • Food rescued & redistributed: 250,000 pounds • Total Rescues: 1500 • Food donors: 80 • Nonprofits/housing orgs: 60 • Active volunteers: 150

+Capital Type: PRIs, Grants